Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 2.
+#Task 3.
-The script that changes the working directory to the user’s home directory.
+Script that displays current directory contents in a long format.